Iceland city view

 Activities

-Hiking in Vatnajökull National Park and seeing a glacier (the biggest in Europe!) for the first time in my life.
+I went hiking in Vatnajökull National Park and saw a glacier (the biggest in Europe!) for the first time.

 My favorite waterfall!
 Svartifoss is a basalt column waterfall located in Vatnajökull National Park.

 Climbing to the top of Seljalandsfoss, one of Iceland’s many waterfalls.
-A major tourist attraction, but my cousin and I climbed to the top of it, where we were the only people.
-Absolutely incredible.
+It is a major tourist attraction, but my cousin and I climbed to the top, where we were the only people.
+Incredible.
 One of my favorite things about Iceland is how there is no barrier to you exploring nature—no barriers or rails to keep you out.
-It’s yours to explore to your hearts desire.
+It’s yours to explore to your heart’s desire.

 Known as the Hermit Cave of Gljúfrabúi, this cave with this gorgeous waterfall is just a short walk from the more famous Seljalandsfoss Waterfall

-Driving to an eastern fjord called Borgarfjörður Eystri where we could see the coast of the ocean and a huge snow capped mountain range bordering a breathtakingly beautiful valley.
+Driving to an eastern fjord called Borgarfjörður Eystri, we could see the coast of the ocean and a huge snow-capped mountain range bordering a breathtakingly beautiful valley.
 This is the most beautiful place I’ve ever been to.
 I could not agree more with Andrew than when he said after minutes of silent reflection, “You can feel God’s love here.”

-Whale watching in Húsavík* and then partying all night long with all the locals (and a team of whale researchers!) in the one bar of the town after Iceland beat England in the Eurocup!
+Whale watching in Húsavík* and then partying all night with all the locals (and a team of whale researchers!) in the one bar in the town after Iceland beat England in the Eurocup!

 *Writing all of these places out reminds me to remind you that Icelandic is a HARD language.
-You will butcher every word you try to say, but worry not—mostly everyone speaks in English and can for the most part decipher the Icelandic word you’re trying really hard to say.
+You will butcher every word you try to say, but worry not—mostly everyone speaks in English and can, for the most part, decipher the Icelandic word you’re trying hard to say.

 Snowcapped mountain range off the coast of Húsavík, where we went whale watching!